SaravanaNani/Questions-repo/HR-QUestion.md

 Hi, thank you for the opportunity.

-    My name is Saravana, and I have around 1.8 years of experience as a DevOps Engineer.
+    My name is Saravana, and

+    I'm a DevOps Engineer with around two years of experience specializing in AWS cloud infrastructure, CI/CD automation, Docker, Kubernetes, and Infrastructure as Code using Terraform."

     In my previous role at Adaequare Info Pvt Ltd, I worked on both monolithic and microservices-based environments.